NPL Resources

 Tatiana Fraga Diez & Sayeeda Rashid

-2. How can we set a strategy that gives us leverage and reach, making the most of our finite resources?
+- How can we set a strategy with leverage and reach, making the most of finite resources?

-3. How can we take action, day in and day out, in such a way that we meet our aims for growth and impact, optimizing rapid learning and improvement by everyone in our movement?
+- How do we take action in a way that we reach our aims for growth and impact, and optimize rapid learning and improvement?

 0.5 CU